 Tell us then, what is your opinion?
 Is it right to pay the imperial tax to Caesar or not?Matthew 22:17

-An impossible alliance is formed between two opposing political point of views.
+An impossible alliance is formed between two opposing political points of view.
 At the time of crucifying Jesus, bitter enemies Herod and Pilate also became friends.
 We think it is God who unites us with our enemies, but satan is the reason for such unions that seek to destroy God’s plans.
-The pharisees’s hatred for Jesus superseded any resentment they harboured for the Herodians.
-Similarly, in our life satan tries to take advantage of our rebellious nature towards God to unite us with like-minded people and together we plot against God’s will.
+The Pharisees’ hatred for Jesus superseded any resentment they harboured for the Herodians.
+Similarly, in our life, satan tries to take advantage of our rebellious nature towards God to unite us with like-minded people and together we plot against God’s will.

 “So give back to Caesar what is Caesar’s, and to God what is God’s.”Matthew 22:21